opencast/opencast/docs/guides/admin/docs/upgrade.md

-Upgrading Opencast from 7.x to 8.x
+Upgrading Opencast from 6.x to 7.x
 ==================================

 This guide describes how to upgrade Opencast 7.x to 8.x.
 In case you need information about how to upgrade older